coveo/source.coveo.com/_posts/2016-07-27-software-quality.md

 - How can I troubleshoot a problem in a production environment?
 - How can I look at variable values?

 At any time, you must be able to debug an application execution.
 There will be bugs; make sure your software isn’t a big black box.
 To do so, you can add internal and external logs everywhere - it will help you understand the app flow.
 Logging everything all the time can consume resources and slow down your app.
-Having intelligent logs and error messages is tremendous here.
+Having intelligent logs and error messages is tremendously important here.
 A good log can solve problems before going to the support team (`An error happened.` vs `The communication failed because XYZ wasn't configured properly.`).
 If you need more logs, you can use dynamic switches that will trace your app in specific scenarios without restarting the application.
 If everything else fails, make sure you can attach to the process or dump the memory to analyze it.

 ## Implementation
-Now that we asked ourselves some questions about the design, we are ready to implement it.
+Now that we've asked ourselves some questions about the design, we are ready to implement it.
 Obviously, there are still some interrogations to be answered.

 ### Best Practices
 - Am I the first one to ever solve that problem?